gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ```

 ## Variables
-- Variables are variables, to which we can assign values.
+- Ansible uses variables to store information that can vary with each host.
-- Variables are defined in playbooks use "{{ }}" single/double quotes around double curly brackets
+- Variables are defined in playbooks using "{{ }}" single/double quotes around double curly brackets
-- Variable names should be letters, numbers, and underscores.
+- Variable names can contain letters, numbers, and underscores.
 Variables should always start with a letter.
   - Valid: `foo_port` or `foo5`
   - Invalid: `foo port` (no space) or `5foo` (no start with number) or `foo.port` (no dot) or `foo-port` (no dash)
 - This is some most basic info.
 As you work through, you will learn more info.